New : KARMEN raises €100m in debt to simplify WCR financing

 Corporate finance is the search for and management of the cash needed for a company's operations and investments.

-By financing, we mean all the financial resources, both internal and external, available to a company.
-These resources provide the company with the necessary means to carry out its activity, invest in new projects, develop, recruit, etc.
+By financing, we mean all the financial resources financial resourcesavailable to a company.
+These give it the resources it needs to carry out its business, invest in new projects, expand, recruit, and so on.

 Why does a company need to finance itself?